google-deepmind/dm-haiku/README.md

 (called by e.g. `hk.Linear`) and returning them to you.

-The `params` object returned is a nested data structure of all the parameters in your network, designed for your to inspect and manipulate.
+The `params` object returned is a nested data structure of all the parameters in your network, designed for you to inspect and manipulate.
 Concretely, it is a mapping of module name to module parameters, where a module parameter is a mapping of parameter name to parameter value.
 For example: